-Portsmouth’s Southsea Coastal Scheme got underway on 7 September 2020 with the construction of coastal defences beginning between Long Curtain Moat and Clarence Pier.
+Portsmouth’s Southsea Coastal Scheme got underway in September 2020 with the construction of coastal defences beginning between Long Curtain Moat and Clarence Pier.

 The first of six phases in the Portsmouth City Council-led project came after some 10 years of planning and public consultation.